crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <table>
 <tr>
-    <th style="width: 50%">Behavior / Problem</th> <th style="width: 50%">How to counteract it / Examples</th>
+    <th style="width: 50%">Behavior / Problem</th> <th style="width: 50%">Solutions and Examples</th>
 </tr>
 <tr>
 <td>

 #### Sticking to cultural/religious beliefs that make adaptation harder
 * Harmful industries are often (past) pillars of a society and its cultural identity and still perceived as such.
-* Options are often perceived as important cultural/individual achievements to be protected (e.g. using private transportation, owning multiple cars, an array of home appliances, eating meat).
+* Their contributions frequently constitute important cultural/individual achievements to be protected (e.g. using private transportation, owning multiple cars, an array of home appliances, eating meat).
-* Conservatives often maintain a high trust in the markets and low willingness for drastic change, even if both will obviously destroy what they’re set out to preserve.
+* Conservatives tend to maintain the status quo, even in cases where it contains the seed for its own destruction.

 </td>
 <td>

-* It’s difficult to find out what core values to replace.
+* It’s difficult to find out what core values to replace with what.
-Countries (partly) replace values core to their identity all the time (army in Japan, legal racism in Europe and the US, communism in Russia, subordination of women and legalized homophobia in most countries)
+* Countries replace some core values all the time:
+  * The Japanese Army in Japan
+  * Legal racism in Europe and the US
+  * Communism in Russia
+  * Subordination of women
+  * Legalized homophobia in most countries

 </td>
 </tr>